Henry Lumley Drayton: Political career

 Drayton was first elected to the House of Commons of Canada from Kingston in a 1919 by-election as a Conservative Party candidate.
 He served as Minister of Finance under both Sir Robert Borden and Arthur Meighen until the Conservative Party's defeat in the 1921 general election.
 Drayton kept his seat in that election.

 In 1927, he was a candidate the leadership of the Conservative Party, but finished in last place.
 Drayton retired from politics in 1928 to become chairman of the Liquor Control Board of Ontario.

 He attempted to return to Parliament in the 1945 election from a seat in Victoria, British Columbia, but lost narrowly to the Liberal candidate.

 Personal life and death

+He was conferred a knighthood as a Knight Bachelor, which carries no postnominal letters, but carried the title 'Sir' before his name though.

 Drayton married Edith Mary Cawthra and had three daughters.
-He died on August 28, 1950, at the age of 81.
+He died on 28 August 1950, at the age of 81.